bluz71/bluz71.github.io/_posts/2017-06-04-a-few-vim-tmux-mappings.md

 This provides `Alt-n`/`Alt-p` to navigate the next and previous tabs and `Alt-Shift-1`/`Alt-Shift-2`/`...` to switch to a specific numbered tab.
-I use the [vim-taboo](https://github.com/gcmt/taboo.vim) plugin to obtain numbered tabs rather than *Vim's* default tab naming convention.
+I use the [vim-taboo](https://github.com/gcmt/taboo.vim) plugin to obtain numbered tabs rather than live with *Vim's* default tab naming convention.

 *Vim* splits
 ------------